Wireless Meat Thermometers vs Built-In Thermometers: Which Wins for Kamado Grilling?

 Built-in Thermometers Pros & Cons

 There is a considerable discrepancy between the internal grill air and the dome temperature.
-If you rely on the built-in thermometer reading, you won’t achieve the right cook, texture, and flavor in the meat due to the discrepancy.
+If you rely on the built-in thermometer reading, you won’t achieve the right cook, texture, and flavour in the meat due to the discrepancy.

 Wireless Meat Thermometers Pros & Cons